ASD-Blueprint/desktop.gov.au/docs/blueprint/platform.md

 Authentication is a primary security control to protect both information assets - ranging from logging into a Windows device, to sending an email or collaborating on a document.
 When deploying Microsoft 365, the identity for each individual staff member is either in the cloud or both in the cloud and on-premises.
 Employing multiple authentication factors present a significant challenge for attackers gaining access to a system.
 Traditional authentication methods rely purely on something the user knows, such as a password.
 Note, a username does not technically count as an authentication factor.
 A user enters a username to only claim an identity, then must provide an authentication factor to validate this claim (identification vs authentication).
 Multi-Factor Authentication (MFA) is recommended by the ACSC for all users to prove a user's identity before being granted access.

-Multi-factor authentication is any combination of two or more authentication sources from the following categories.
-Biometrics are yet to be accepted as part of the industry standard definition of an authentication factor.
+Multi-factor authentication is any combination of two or more authentication sources from the following categories:

 - Something a user knows (such as a password or PIN).
 - Something a user has (such as a specific hardened device).